HotPocketHPE/mhguide/mhguide.md

 This is mostly influenced by preparation outside the hunt.
 Build better gear to raise this!

 Your weapon itself is quite important.
 Higher number = more damage!
-For Blademasters, your Sharpness is also very important.
-Being at higher Sharpness levels makes you do more damage!
-Having lower weapon damage but a higher level of Sharpness is often worth it, especially early in the game.
+Blademasters should pay special attention to the weapon's Sharpness (see below), while Gunners should look at how much of each ammo type the weapon can hold.

 Affinity is your critical hit chance.
 A crit (bright red flash) will deal 25% more damage, while a negative crit (dark red flash) will deal 25% less.
 Explosions (such as Gunlance shells or Charge Blade phials) and some other attacks (such as bowgun elemental shots) cannot crit or negative crit, but most attacks can.